In Dr. Merritt’s science classes, he aims to make students’ field notebooks as much like professional scientists’ notebooks as possible.

 Step ONE: Purchase NOTEBOOK

 At any number of local stores or shops, students must purchase an A4-sized notebook with horizontally-lined paper for writing.
 Do not purchase a notebook containing graphing paper.
 Try to find a notebook containing at least 30 pieces of paper.
 The binding should be glued, sown, or stapled.
 Do not purchase a notebook with a spiral wire (or plastic) binding.
-Also, as you will never be asked to remove any pages of your lab/field notebook, there is no need for the paper to be perforated (i.e., easy to tear out).
+Why not?
+Because spiral-bound notebooks cannot be easily protected by external plastic covers.
+Furthermore, as you will never be asked to remove any pages of your lab/field notebook, there is no need for the paper to be perforated (i.e., easy to tear out).
 Although many professional scientists recommend using hard-cover notebooks, soft-cover notebooks are actually strongly recommended for middle school students for the following reasons:

 1) Soft-cover notebooks are more widely available in non-specialty stores and shops.